scott-griffiths/bitstring/doc/walkthrough.rst

 Prerequisites
 -------------

-* Python 3.6 or later.
+* Python 3.7 or later.
 * An installed bitstring module.
 * A rudimentary knowledge of binary concepts.
 * A little free time.

-If you haven't yet downloaded and installed :mod:`bitstring` then please do so (it should be as easy as typing "``pip install bitstring``").
+If you haven't yet downloaded and installed :mod:`bitstring` then please do so (it should be as easy as typing ``pip install bitstring``).
 I'll be going through some examples using the interactive Python interpreter, so feel free to start up a Python session and follow along.

 Getting started
 ---------------